ValeriKozarev/hypr-visr/README.md

 - Local data persistence

 ### Future Enhancements:
-- Task filtering and/or search
-- UI to create / edit categories
-- fix scroll issue with window
-- fix categories not adding
-- add a color picker and emoji picket
-- fix dnd on tasks being a bit wonky
 - Drag-and-drop support for lists
 - Icons for lists
+- Task filtering and/or search
 - Add other tabs: Notes, Recipes, etc.
 - Mobile support